Chile

 Childlessness rate (TCR)

-In 2020, Chile's lifetime childlessness rate (TCR) reached 35.7%, marking an increase of 5.0 percentage points from 2019.
-Over the five-year period from 2016 to 2020, the TCR has been on the rise, averaging 31.4%.
-This contrasts sharply with the 1990s average of 7.6%, showing an increase of about 28.0 percentage points.
-The lowest childlessness rates were recorded between 1992 and 1994, averaging only 5.6%.
-On a global scale, Chile's childlessness rate remains the lowest, ranking 38th out of 38 countries.
+By 2020, the lifetime childlessness rate (TCR) in Chile reached 35.7%, marking an increase of 5.0 percentage points since 2019.
+Over the five years from 2016 to 2020, the TCR has shown an upward trend, averaging 31.4%.
+This rate is significantly higher than the 1990s average of 7.6%, with a difference of about 28 percentage points.
+The period between 1992 and 1994 recorded the lowest rates, averaging just 5.6%.
+When compared globally, Chile ranks last out of 38 countries for childlessness rate, having the lowest level overall.

 | Year | TCR | Year | TCR |